lmarsbrown/STRIPS/README.md

 <tr>
     <td>overwhelmingFailure</td>
     <td>Boolean</td>
     <td>If this is true, then more than half of attempts made failed and the rest of the statistics are not trustworthy.
 As this function only counts successes towards the number of attempts, a safety measure is included that cancels the loop if the number of total attempts is more than twice than the number of desired successful attempts.
-If there is an overwhelming failure, either the cycle count is too low, or the current configuration of your problem is not feisibly solvable.</td>
+If there is an overwhelming failure, either the cycle count is too low, or the current configuration of your problem is not feasibly solvable.</td>
 </tr>

 <tr>